TheRenegadeCoder/SnakeMD/README.md

 ## Paragraphs

 Paragraphs are the most basic feature of any Markdown file.
 As a result, they are very easy to create using SnakeMD.
+As of v0.12.0, paragraphs can be set to wrap by a number of characters.

 *SnakeMD Source*